cremalab/app-mobile/README.md

 Run the following scripts with `npm run <SCRIPT_HERE>`:

 - `start` - start the expo bundler
+- `start:android` - start the expo bundler and an android emulator
 - `start:ios` - start the expo bundler and an iOS simulator
-- `start:android` - start the expo bundler and an android emulator
 - `start:web` - start the expo bundler and the web app
 - `start:visual` - start component playground with storybook
 - `start:types` - start tsc in watch mode
+- `start:unit` - start the unit tests in watch mode
+- `test:ci` - run the same tests that the CI runs
 - `test:types` - run tsc
 - `test:lint` - run linter
 - `test:lint:fix` - run linter and fix if possible